-- Hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body - Sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayers' money - Have a family member, close friend or business partner who also works for East Cheshire NHS Trust - Are aware that the Trust does business with an organisation in which close family members or relatives, close friends and associates, or business partners have decision making responsibilities
+- Hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body - Sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayers' money - Are, or could be, involved in the recruitment or management of close family members and relatives, close friends and associates, and business partners - Have a family member, close friend or business partner who also works for East Cheshire NHS Trust - Are aware that the Trust does business with an organisation in which close family members or relatives, close friends and associates, or business partners have decision making responsibilities - Where holding loyalty interests gives rise to a conflict of interest then the general management actions outlined in this policy should be considered and applied to mitigate risks.

-Where holding loyalty interests gives rise to a conflict of interest then the general management actions outlined in this policy should be considered and applied to mitigate risks.
+• Staff name and their role with the organisation

-- Staff name and their role with the organisation - Nature of the loyalty interest (e.g. mother, brother/sister including full name and job title at East Cheshire NHS Trust) - Relevant dates (started and once the interest has ceased, the ceased date) - Clear actions as to how the staff member will mitigate against any conflict - Name and title of the senior staff member who has granted permission should this be required (e.g. if the loyalty commenced after employment at ECT had already started (evidence of this should be forwarded to the Conflict of Interest team at ecn-tr.conflictofinterest@nhs.net) - Other relevant information (e.g. Details of any approvals given to depart from the terms of this policy)
+- Nature of the loyalty interest (e.g. mother, brother/sister including full name and job title at East Cheshire NHS Trust) - Relevant dates (started and once the interest has ceased, the ceased date) - Clear actions as to how the staff member will mitigate against any conflict - Name and title of the senior staff member who has granted permission should this be required (e.g. if the loyalty commenced after employment at ECT had already started (evidence of this should be forwarded to the Conflict of Interest team at ecn-tr.conflictofinterest@nhs.net) - Other relevant information (e.g. Details of any approvals given to depart from the terms of this policy)